Essential guide to Linux in the enterprise

 Should Linux workloads reside on the mainframe or on distributed servers?

-Ever since IBM made the Linux mainframe a reality with Integrated Facility for Linux (IFL) engines, Big Blue and its competitors
+Ever since IBM made the Linux mainframe a reality with Integrated Facility for Linux (IFL) engines, Big Blue and its competitors have made conflicting claims of the specialty processor's value.
+There's no one right answer.

 Without standing for or against migrating workloads to z/Linux, here are the matters to consider.